 Of course, there’s a chance your request for a credit limit increase could be denied.
 If this happens, your credit scores might take a small hit.

 The denial itself won’t impact your credit.
 But, when your card issuer considers your request, it will most likely check your credit report.
-This is called a hard inquiry.
+This is called a hard inquiry or a hard pull on your credit report.
 Hard inquiries influence 10% of your FICO Score (and not in a good way).
 As a result, a new credit check might lower your credit score slightly.

 Managing Your New Credit Limit